 Even seemingly healthy drinks, such as fruit juice, may contain a large amount of sugar.

 Sugar-sweetened beverages are unhealthy in general.
-As noted by the Centers for Disease Control and Prevention (CDC), frequently drinking sugar-sweetened beverages may influence:
+As noted by the

 - weight gain and obesity